-This tutorial will walk you through the steps for creating an addon that will replace the (!MAINBODY!) (or {body_html} if using file-based design) of a template with the text Hello World.
+This tutorial will walk you through the steps for creating an addon that will replace the {body_html} of a template with the text Hello World.
 In other words, it allows you to make your addon display it's own page.
 It works very similarly to addon tags, the difference is that this is for working with the main part of the page.
 With a little modification, you can even make your addon create the whole page, instead of relying on an overall page template.